atlanticstarr1/dollarbank/README.md

 open up a new terminal, and run the following command:

-`ganache-cli`
+`ganache-cli -i 5777`

-This will spawn a new blockchain that listens on `127.0.0.1:8545` by default.
+This will spawn a new blockchain that listens on `127.0.0.1:8545` by default, with a network id of 5777.

 Once ganache is running, follow the below to setup the dapp.